TheTechAngle/TheTechAngle.github.io/AWS/_posts/AWS_IAM.md

 ## 1) IAM Identities
 * Every AWS account has a default root user, with full rights to everything in the account
 * Hence, root is the point of weakness
+* New user - default level of access a newly created IAM User is granted is no access to anything
+* Power User Access allows access to all AWS services except the management of groups and users within IAM.

 ### IAM Policies
 * A policy might, for instance, allow (the effect) the creation of buckets (the action) within